mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 This simple example is helpful to clarify some important implementation details that we use in MsPASS to define a virtual cluster:

-- The fundamental components are defined by what we call a :code:`role`.
+- The functinality of  block is driven by what we call a :code:`role`.
-  In this example there are four:  :code:`db`, :code:`frontend`, :code:`scheduler`, and :code:`worker`.
+  In this example shows the four standard roles:  :code:`db`, :code:`frontend`, :code:`scheduler`, and :code:`worker`.
 Those names define the
   following: